fmsabatini/sPlotOpen_Manuscript/README.md

 <!-- usage note: edit this section. -->

-This manuscript describes the construction of sPlot Open. sPlot Open is an environmentally-balanced subset of [sPlot - The Global Vegetation-Plot Database](https://www.idiv.de/en/splot.html) (version 2.1), which will be released as open-access.
+This manuscript describes the construction of sPlotOpen. sPlotOpen is an environmentally-balanced subset of [sPlot - The Global Vegetation-Plot Database](https://www.idiv.de/en/splot.html) (version 2.1), which will be released as open-access.

 Links to the rendered version of this manuscript:
 + **HTML manuscript** at https://fmsabatini.github.io/sPlotOpen_Manuscript/